Excal-rs/Simple-python/README.md

 Contents (Will be updated as more code is added): <br />
   Add Digits Of Number <br />
-  Celsius to Fahrenheit (and vise-versa) converter
+  Celsius to Fahrenheit (and vise-versa) converter <br />
+  Check if a number is Prime efficiently